 A prominent theme in mythology, wilderness is often used in storytelling as a place of moral testing and tales of warning from the great unknown.
 But why do we see it this way?
 What is it about this natural space that’s so captivating?
 And what is it, aside from basic tests of survival, about the wilderness which creates such trials for humanity?

-Thousands of years ago, our ancestors would not have travelled more than a few miles from where they were born.
-Anything outside of familiar surroundings and into untamed lands would have been send as stepping into wild and potentially dangerous territory.
+Thousands of years ago, our recent ancestors would not have travelled more than a few miles from where they were born.
+Anything outside of familiar surroundings and into untamed lands would have been seen as stepping into wild and potentially dangerous territory.
 A journey out of the encampment would have been understood by all as dangerous with all kinds of menace and peril waiting in the forest, mountains or unknown lands.

 The ancient Greeks…